Despite the rising cost of education and everything that comes with it, Generation Z is doing pretty well with their finances.

 The Discover it® Secured doesn’t charge an annual fee and is one of the very few secured cards offering rewards.
 They’ll earn 2 percent cash back on gas stations and restaurants up to $1,000 in combined spending per quarter and 1 percent on all other purchases.

 Before choosing a student card, determine your child’s spending needs so that you can align that spending with rewards.

 “When families are shopping around for their student’s first credit card, they should consider the rewards structures that will best fit students’ needs, and they should also pay close attention to the card’s fees and payment policies,” says Vasudevan.

 If your child plans on bringing a car to campus or commuting to college from home, for example, look for rewards on gas purchases.
-The Discover it® Student Cash Back offers 5 percent cash back in different categories each quarter, including gas stations, grocery stores, restaurants and more each time you activate (up to $1,500 each quarter, then 1 percent), all for no annual fee.
+The Discover it® Student Cash Back offers 5 percent cash back in rotating categories each quarter, including gas stations, grocery stores, restaurants and more each time you activate (up to $1,500 in purchases each quarter, then 1 percent), all for no annual fee.

-The Discover it® Student chrome also doesn’t charge an annual fee and will help your child earn 2 percent cash back at gas stations and restaurants (up to $1,000 in combined purchases each quarter).
+The Discover it® Student chrome also doesn’t charge an annual fee and will help your child earn 2 percent cash back at gas stations and restaurants (up to $1,000 in combined purchases each quarter, then 1 percent).
 They’ll also earn an unlimited 1 percent on all other purchases.

 Student cards aren’t for everyone